carminecoppola/GigaStyle/README.md

 If you would like to contribute to this project, please follow the guidelines in the `CONTRIBUTING.md` file.

+## Preview

+Here you can watch a preview of **_GigaStyle_**:

+## Presentations

+Here you can see the GigaStyle proposal and the final presentation:

+ - Proposal:
+ - Final Presentation:

 ## License

 This project is licensed under the MIT License.
 For more details, please refer to the `LICENSE` file.